ifedayo5229/RegisterInfosightStaff/README.md

 # RegisterInfosightStaff
- This project register Staff and Calculate Income
+ This project register Staffs and Calculate Income